“Shielded operation means an operation of an aircraft within 100 m of, and below the top of, a natural or man-made object.”

 VNC charts which you can see in the https://airshare.co.nz gives you a clear delineation of controlled airspace within New Zealand.
 It doesn’t matter if your drone is going to be taking a flight from your own property, it is inside that controlled airspace, the same rules apply.

 You may be able ask for an exemption to fly a drone in controlled airspace if you log your intended flight details on https://airshare.co.nz and ask Air Traffic Control for clearance.
 They will issue a NOTAM to let other pilots know there will be a drone flying in that location at a specific time and date.
 You will most likely be restricted to a height and time frame.

-There is another way to fly within these zones and this is where a “shielded operation” comes in.
+There is another way to fly your drone within CAA restricted zones and this is where a “shielded operation” comes in.